toshi0383/abceed/README.md

 It doesn't have:

-- UseCase
+- UseCase   (merged into ViewModel)
-- Presenter
+- Presenter (merged into ViewController)
-- DataStore
+- DataStore (merged into Repository)

 Clean Architecture is basically extension of MVVM, so I only chose couple of components to fit my needs for current (and potentially future) state of this project.